 Live Betting Dota 2 Odds

-Another type of Dota 2 Odds is the one that becomes active after the start of the game and which remains active for its entire duration.
-Live betting became increasingly popular among professional players able to spot a particular trend early on during the game.
+Another type of Dota 2 Odds is the one that becomes active after game starts.
+This type remains active for its entire duration, so you don’t have to bet immediately.
+Live betting became increasingly popular among professional players, able to spot a particular trend early on during the game.

-Live betting odds are constantly adjusted during the match, usually by a computer algorithm, that tracks various elements of the game and updates the odds accordingly.
+Live betting odds are constantly adjusting during the match, usually by a computer algorithm.
+The algorithm tracks various elements of the game and updates the odds accordingly.

 Imagine a match between Liquid (odds 1.4) and OG (odds 1.6) with pre-match odds that showed Liquid as being slightly favourite.
 The match starts and in the picking phase Liquid doesn’t managed to get the best roster of champions.